AgataBG/sme-bi-case-study-application/vm-exercises.md

 ## Finalized Workbook

 ### Files
-- [X] You can upload your final workbook in the exercises folder as `ex-final-sol.twbx` or `ex-final-sol.pbix`.
+- [X] You can upload your final workbook in the exercises folder as `shipment-sol.twbx'.

 ### Explanation & Description
 - Understanding of various Tableau functions and the need to create a set of calculations before arriving to a meaningful KPI.